zxc308/P4-tutorials/README.md

 You will need the script to execute to completion before you can see the `p4` login on your virtual machine's GUI.
 In some cases, the `vagrant up` command brings up only the default `vagrant` login with the password `vagrant`.
 Dependencies may or may not have been installed for you to proceed with running P4 programs.
 Please refer the existing issues to help fix your problem or create a new one if your specific problem isn't addressed there.*

-To install dependencies by hand, please reference the [vm](../vm) installation scripts.
+To install dependencies by hand, please reference the [vm](../vm) installation script.
 They contain the dependencies, versions, and installation procedure.
-You should be able to run them directly on an Ubuntu 16.04 machine:
+You should be able to run them directly on an Ubuntu 16.04 machine.

-- `sudo ./root-bootstrap.sh`
+It has two installation modes, the native method, used in Vagrant, that creates a graphical environment, wallpaper, icons and pre-configured IDEs, with a dedicated user called p4 configured to log in automatically.
+The quick method installs what is necessary to complete the tutorial and modifies the minimum of the machine in which it is installed.
+Only configure vim as IDE to develop code p4.

-- `sudo ./user-bootstrap.sh`
+- To native method (Default): `sudo ./install` or `sudo ./install -n`

-If you want a lighter installation for virtual machines with Ubuntu 16.04, you can use the following script:
+- To quick method: `sudo ./install -q`

-- `sudo ./install.sh`
+More info: ./install -h